 To find out how much equity you have, calculate the difference between what your home’s value is and how much you still owe on the mortgage.
 If that number is positive, you’re a candidate for a cash-out refinance or a home equity loan.

 To find out which option may be best for you, learn more about the pros and cons of each below.

 Home Equity Loans

-The upside to this is that you have the option to go with a fixed payment.
+While there may be limits set by lenders or investors regarding how much of your existing equity you can take a loan against, you have the option to go with a fixed payment.
 That way, your payment never changes and you know what you’re getting.